sjomansa/tsoha-opiskelijaravintolasovellus/README.md

   -Restaurant owners can acess a special view where they can see all their restaurants.

   -Restaurant owner can add new restaurants.
 They can edit their own restaurants information (menu, opening time, location, city).
 They can also delete their own restaurants.
-(Everything except deletion is complete.
-Also, deleting menu items is still coming)
+(Everything except deletion is complete)

   -Looks need to be improved